 In scenarios like this, or when a transgender HIV positive person is denied medication because the doctor says they don’t know how to treat them, the loophole, “as far as possible” can and will be exploited.

 “As far as possible” limits free and fair treatment for the vulnerable section.
-The HIV activists held a press conference in Delhi this week “to appeal members of the Rajya Sabha to delete this phrase, ‘as far as possible’ for a comprehensive treatment for all”.
+The HIV activists had earlier held a press conference in Delhi “to appeal members of the Rajya Sabha to delete this phrase, ‘as far as possible’ for a comprehensive treatment for all”.

 The Sketchy Role Of the Ombudsman

 Let’s say that an insurance company denies cover to an HIV positive person.
 The Bill provides for an ombudsman at the state level to deal with all discrepancies and violations in healthcare services.